President-elect: Klaus Iohannis

 Mr Ponta has proved popular with Romanians, but he has faced criticism from some abroad who accuse him of disregard for democratic norms and the rule of law.

-In his very first months in office, he courted controversy by launching a campaign to impeach President Basescu, having already ousted the heads of both houses of parliament and the ombudsman.
+In his very first months in office, he courted controversy by launching a campaign to impeach the then-president, Traian Basescu, having already ousted the heads of both houses of parliament and the ombudsman.
 The move were widely criticised by senior European politicians and officials.

 The impeachment motion was approved by 86% of voters at a 2012 referendum, but was ruled invalid after turnout fell below the minimum of 50%.